 - You are invited to use this poster to publish your activity and move others to join you.
-Share with us your plans and posters to help realize the UN SDG Target # 16.2: " End abuse, exploitation, trafficking and all forms of violence against and torture of children by 2030 " - Endorsement from the Most Revered Desmond Tutu, Archbishop Emeritus and Nobel Peace Prize Laureate "I support the World Day for Prevention of Child Abuse - 19 November.
+Share with us your plans and posters to help realize the UN SDG Target # 16.2: " End abuse, exploitation, trafficking and all forms of violence against and torture of children by 2030 " - Endorsement from the late Revered Desmond Tutu, Archbishop Emeritus and Nobel Peace Prize Laureate "I support the World Day for Prevention of Child Abuse - 19 November.
 Tragically thousands of children are abused daily, often by those closest to them.
 I endorse this campaign enthusiastically and hope that many more will offer their support."
-(2005) - (UN stats) "1 in 10 children is sexually abused before the age of 18 - · Child online sexual abuse reports to NCMEC has grown from 1 million in 2014 to 45 million in 2018 - Violence against children affects more than 1 billion children around the world & costs societies up to US\$ 7 trillion a year • 50% of the world's children experience violence every year - Every 5 minutes, somewhere in the world, a child is killed by violence - 9 in 10 children live in countries where corporal punishment is not fully prohibited, leaving 732 million children without legal protection."
-(National Center for Missing and Exploited Children) Women's World Summit Foundation / Fondation Sommet Mondial des Femmes - www.woman.ch
+(2005) - · (UN stats) "1 in 10 children is sexually abused before the age of 18 - In 2022 NCMEC's CyberTipline received more than 32 million reports of suspected child sexual exploitation - · Violence against children affects more than 1 billion children around the world & costs societies up to US\$ 7 trillion a year - SDG Target 16.2 of the 2030 Agenda for Sustainable Development is to "end abuse, exploitation, trafficking and all forms of violence against, and torture of, children". - · Every five minutes, a child dies as a result of violence. - Only 14% of the world's children are legally protected from corporal punishment.